 Antimicrobial peptides (AMPs) are key components of innate immunity and found across all phyla of life.
 Millions of years of evolution have provided AMPs with some advantages over conventional drugs in preventing the formation of drug-resistance in bacteria- a serious problem impacting hospitals worldwide.
 I'm interested in using computational methods to further our understanding of the properties encoded in natural AMP amino acid sequences.
 By combining statistics and machine learning to identify patterns that relate AMPs with their antibacterial activity, I hope to assist wet lab researchers in discovering unknown AMPs hidden in genomes and, eventually, design novel peptides to target specific types of drug-resistant bacteria.
-For my recent Ph.D. dissertation, I created a new classifier web server, the Antimicrobial Peptide Scanner, to identify AMP sequences.
+The latest version of my Antimicrobial Peptide Scanner uses a deep neural network to identify AMP sequences and was recently published in Bioinformatics.
 Ongoing work is focused on novel feature design and improved classifier performance.

 Understanding the co-localization of genetic loci, either within a single chromosome or across multiple species, is a frequent undertaking of biologists.
 While there are a number of programs currently available for generating syntenic maps, many are inaccessible to biologists who lack advanced computer skills.
 To help with this problem I worked with the Crouch Lab on designing a visualization server called "SimpleSynteny" to analyze microsynteny across multiple genomes in a easy and accessible manner.
 The server is designed to help perform a targeted analysis, for example comparing secondary metabolites across various taxa of interest, rather than annotate an entire genome.
 SimpleSynteny is featured on the cover of the 2016 Nucleic Acids Research Web Server Issue and is available now at: www.simplesynteny.com.